void-linux/void-packages/Manual.md

 - `nopie` Only needs to be set to something to make active, disables building the package with hardening features (PIE, relro, etc).
 Not necessary for most packages.

-- `nopie_files` White-space seperated list of ELF binaries that won't be checked for PIE.
+- `nopie_files` White-space separated list of ELF binaries that won't be checked for PIE.
 Files must be given by full path.

 - `reverts` xbps supports a unique feature which allows to downgrade from broken